Accreditation

 Chemical Engineering

-The principal objective of our program is to prepare graduates for professional practice in industry or government, and for post-undergraduate training in chemical engineering, medicine, and other related disciplines.
+The principal objective of our program is to prepare graduates for professional practice in industry, government, or for post-undergraduate training in chemical engineering, medicine, and other related disciplines.

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.